Webinars

 Then updates stop being a risk - and become part of controlled infrastructure lifecycle.

-The interaction of bootc and UPTR™:
+The interaction of bootc and UPTR:

 👉 bootc defines how a modern OS is built.

-See how UPTR™ …
+See how UPTR:

-From "update risk" to "platform control" with a bootc-based, OCI-compliant OS deployment:
+From Update Risk to Platform Control with a bootc-based, OCI-compliant OS deployment:

-✔ Cloud-native consistency from code to operations.
+✔ Cloud-native consistency from code to operations

-✔ Governance and compliance by design.
+✔ Immutable systems with governance and compliance by design

 Modern IT resilience means: Systems must not only be protected.
 They must always be recoverable.